Charitable Gift Annuities

-By establishing a Charitable Lead Trust with the Capital Health Foundation, as the beneficiary, you will be recognized for your generosity through the Foundation's Heritage Society.
+By establishing a Charitable Lead Trust with Capital Health, as the beneficiary, you will be recognized for your generosity through the Heritage Society.

-A gift of an old or new life insurance policy with the Foundation named as beneficiary and owner, enables you to ensure the work of Capital Health.
-Many of the policies that are typically donated to a charity are those that have been taken out by parents for their children and transferred to the Foundation when the children become independent.
+A gift of an old or new life insurance policy with Capital Health named as beneficiary and owner, enables you to ensure the work of Capital Health.
+Many of the policies that are typically donated to a charity are those that have been taken out by parents for their children and transferred to Capital Health when the children become independent.

 Gifts of life insurance provide an immediate income tax deduction for the gift's value, plus possible estate tax savings while enabling you to make a significant gift with little expenditure.

-By establishing Capital Health Foundation as the beneficiary of your insurance policy, you will be recognized for your generosity through the Foundation's Heritage Society.
+By establishing Capital Health as the beneficiary of your insurance policy, you will be recognized for your generosity through the Heritage Society.

-By establishing Capital Health Foundation as the beneficiary of your Living Trust, you will be recognized for your generosity through the Foundation's Heritage Society.
+By establishing Capital Health as the beneficiary of your Living Trust, you will be recognized for your generosity through the Heritage Society.

 A donation of real property, either in full or with a retained life interest, offers many benefits.
 These include an immediate income tax deduction for the charitable value of the gift, and no capital gains tax.
 A gift of real estate also can allow you to live in your home and still receive a charitable deduction.

-A donation of real estate to Capital Health Foundation enables you to be recognized through the Foundation's Capital Fund and Heritage Society.
+A donation of real estate to Capital Health enables you to be recognized through the Capital Fund and Heritage Society.

-A gift of your retirement plan to Capital Health Foundation enables you to be recognized through the Foundation's Heritage Society.
+A gift of your retirement plan to Capital Health enables you to be recognized through the Heritage Society.

 Wills and Bequests

-By naming Capital Health Foundation in your will, you will be recognized for your generosity through the Foundation's Heritage Society.
+By naming Capital Health in your will, you will be recognized for your generosity through the Heritage Society.

-You may also include the Foundation in your will by adding a codicil or amendment to your current will.
+You may also include Capital Health in your will by adding a codicil or amendment to your current will.
 This is a simple and inexpensive change.
 Please consult your attorney if this type of gift is of interest.
 We would be pleased to provide your advisor with a sample of the wording that is preferred.

 How can I learn more?

-A member of the Capital Health Foundation staff will be happy to talk with you about the benefits of a charitable gift annuity.
-Complimentary personalized illustrations may be prepared by the Capital Health Foundation for your review and consideration.
+A member of the Capital Health Development Office staff will be happy to talk with you about the benefits of a charitable gift annuity.
+Complimentary personalized illustrations may be prepared by the Capital Health Development Office for your review and consideration.
 Please contact: